-Floating Bridge No 6 was built to have an expected lifespan of 40 years (which seems incredibly optimistic) and 'around twice the carrying capacity of previous vessel, Floating Bridge No. 5'.
+Floating Bridge No 6 was built to have an expected lifespan of 40 years like its predecessor, (which considering it broke down within 24 hours of coming operational seems incredibly optimistic) and 'around twice the carrying capacity of previous vessel, Floating Bridge No. 5'.
 Which seems an odd definition of 'twice', as 20 is not twice 15, however average car size has increased since Floating Bridge No. 5 was launched.

 |Specification||Floating Bridge No 5||Floating Bridge No 6|